-Dr. Kane and Dr. Smyth were getting ready to introduce a less invasive way to treat craniosynostosis.
+The doctors of the Craniosynostosis Program at St. Louis Children's Hospital were getting ready to introduce a less invasive way to treat craniosynostosis.
 In endoscopic craniosynostosis repair, two small incisions are made at the top of the head, and segments of the bone are removed to release the fusion without plating or reshaping the skull.
 Unlike open craniosynostosis repair, the endoscopic surgery can often be performed without a blood transfusion, and can significantly reduce scarring and swelling in the patient.
 It looked as though Landon Snethen might be the first candidate for this new procedure.

 When Brooke Burnett heard about the option, her first thought was, “Do I really want my child to be the first baby” to have this surgery?
 But, after weighing the pros and cons, her mind was made up.
 Landon turned out to be the third patient to receive the endoscopic treatment.